 - Students in the audience, must listen carefully and/or take notes, if desired, because this is their review before the assessment.

 - Now, it’s time for the Haiku writing portion of this assignment which is an individual assignment.

 - First explain what Haiku poetry is, how it’s set up and share an example or two with your students.

 - Students can refer to their notes as they create their Haiku in a Google Slide which is then shared with me in Google Classroom.
 Other tech platforms such as Canva could also be used or students can hand-generate them.

 - I then print off their Haiku’s and hang them throughout the labs/ kitchens (after the quiz/test) as visual reminders to practice food safety.

 - Web Activity: Be Food Safe: Protect Yourself from Food Poisoning (PDF)

-- Be Food Safe–Protect Yourself from Food Poisoning (PDF)
+- Be Food Safe–Protect Yourself from Food Poisoning_revised (PDF)